-Cash of approximately \$21.0 million was provided by investing activities for the first three months of fiscal year 2023.
-During the first three months of fiscal year 2023, we had capital expenditures of approximately \$4.2 million, primarily for various expansion and carbon intensity score reduction projects at the One Earth and NuGen facilities.
-During the first three months of fiscal year 2023, we purchased U.S. Treasury Bills of approximately \$102.3 million.
-During the first three months of fiscal year 2023 U.S. Treasury Bills of approximately \$127.6 million matured.
+Cash of approximately \$24.9 million was provided by investing activities for the first six months of fiscal year 2023.
+During the first six months of fiscal year 2023, we had capital expenditures of approximately \$8.2 million, primarily for various capital projects at our consolidated ethanol plants, including expansion and carbon intensity ("CI") score reduction projects at the One Earth facility.
+During the first six months of fiscal year 2023, we purchased U.S. Treasury Bills of approximately \$194.4 million.
+During the first six months of fiscal year 2023 U.S. Treasury Bills of approximately \$227.5 million matured.
 The U.S Treasury Bills had maturities of less than one year and we classified them as short-term investments.

-Cash of approximately \$1.8 million was used in financing activities for the first three months of fiscal year 2024 for payments to noncontrolling interests holders, compared to approximately \$0.7 million for the first three months of fiscal year 2023.
+Cash of approximately \$1.8 million was used in financing activities for the first six months of fiscal year 2024 for payments to noncontrolling interests holders, compared to approximately \$0.7 million for the first six months of fiscal year 2023.

 We are investigating various uses for our excess cash and short-term investments.
 We expect total capital expenditures related to the construction at the One Earth facilities to approximate \$165 million to \$175 million, inclusive of the carbon sequestration project and plant capacity expansion and ongoing efforts to reduce CI scoring, which we currently plan to pay from our available cash.
-As of April 30, 2024, we have spent \$41.0 million since inception and are contractually committed to spend an additional \$9.2 million toward the carbon sequestration project.
-As of April 30, 2024, we have spent \$37.0 million since inception and are contractually committed to spend an additional \$5.1 million toward plant capacity expansion and CI scoring reduction efforts.
-For all projects, we plan to spend \$85 million to \$110 million during the remainder of fiscal year 2024.
+As of July 31, 2024, we have spent \$49.1 million since inception and are contractually committed to spend an additional \$5.3 million toward the carbon sequestration project.
+As of July 31, 2024, we have spent \$41.7 million since inception and are contractually committed to spend an additional \$5.5 million toward to spend an additional \$12.5 million toward plant capacity expansion and CI scoring reduction efforts.
+For all projects, we plan to spend \$50 million to \$60 million during the remainder of fiscal year 2024.

-We have a stock buyback program with 876,786 shares remaining authorized at April 30, 2024.
+We have a stock buyback program with 876,786 shares remaining authorized at July 31, 2024.
 We typically repurchase our common stock when our stock price is trading at a price we deem to be a discount to the underlying value of our net assets.
 We plan to seek and evaluate various investment opportunities including ethanol and/or energy related, carbon sequestration related, agricultural or other ventures we believe meet our investment criteria.